MagnusSulen/Master-s-Thesis-code/README.md

 repository, specifically for cleaning up and restructuring code, and finding documentation.
 The model used was Anthropic Claude Opus 4.7.

-The AI was used as an editor and explainer, not as an independent author.
 No proprietary information, no part of the confidential geometry, no internal industry communication, and no thesis text was shared with the model.
 The role of the AI was limited to:

 - Renaming variables and cleaning up code that had accumulated iteration artefacts during development.
 - Reseaching and finding the documentation and the repository.
+- Refining code and sorting data

 All output produced with AI assistance was reviewed by the thesis author, compiled, executed, and verified against reference